umb-ai-institute/ai-hackathon-website/README.md

 ## Schedule

-- **10/6**: Open registration link for the Hackathon.
+- **Sunday 10/6**: Open registration link for the Hackathon.

-- (Exact dates and times TBD.
-Propose **10/7, 10/8**): Days for Mike and Kate to give hybrid talks (Mike will be remote, and Kate may be available on campus) on how to successfully design a project for a Hackathon.
-Their primary talk will be on validation and scoping of projects.

-- **10/7-10/20**: Noon AI Applications Hackathon.
+- **Monday 10/7 Noon**: Noon AI Applications Hackathon starts.
+Food and freshments.

-  - On **Monday 10/7 – Noon**, we will have our kick-off event.
-Participants who are able will gather on campus to enjoy refreshments and talk with other participants.
-Some teams may overlap, merge, or reform; this is okay.

-  - During the week, teams will work on their projects.
-Kate and Mike have volunteered to help mentor teams, especially with regard to their project scope and execution.
+- **Monday 10/7 2-3PM**: Kate Tyschenko's - Hybrid Zoom Talk [https://umassboston.zoom.us/s/94324204193](https://umassboston.zoom.us/s/94324204193)
+- **10/7-10/20**: Hackathon
+- **Tuesday 10/8 2-3PM**: Mike Burke's - Hybrid Zoom Talk [https://umassboston.zoom.us/s/96847088237](https://umassboston.zoom.us/s/96847088237)
+- **Thursday 10/10 12-1PM**: Kurt Klopmeier's Hybrid Zoom Talk - [https://umassboston.zoom.us/j/94215755616](https://umassboston.zoom.us/j/94215755616)

-  - On **Sunday 10/20 Noon**, teams will submit their work for review.
-A closing ceremony will provide participants a chance to debrief, talk with others, and enjoy refreshments and participation prizes (e.g., t-shirts).
+- **Sunday 10/20 Noon**, teams will submit their work for review.
+A closing ceremony will provide participants a chance to debrief, talk with others, and enjoy refreshments.
 - Team submissions will be given to the Provost and Paul English to judge.

-- **10/27**: Winning teams will be notified and invited to talk at the AI Symposium.
+- **Sunday 10/27 Noon**: Winning teams will be notified and invited to talk at the AI Symposium.

-- **10/30**: Prizes will be awarded and presentations given during the AI Symposium.
+- **Wednesday 10/30**: Prizes will be awarded and presentations given during the AI Symposium.